dcodus/css-basics-workshop/README.md

 ![exercise 1](https://i.imgur.com/NutCbP6.png)

 ## Exercise 2: CSS Positioning and Box Model
+To complete this exercise, you will need to read about [CSS positioning](http://learnlayout.com/position.html).

 * Add the following HTML to the `body` of an empty HTML page:
 ```html
 <aside class="dialog-box">